Domenico Maggiora

-Domenico Maggiora (born 14 January 1955 in Quattordio) is an Italian professional football coach and a former player.
-Currently, he manages the Under-15 team of Juventus F.C.
+Domenico Maggiora (born 14 January 1955 in Quattordio) is an Italian professional football coach and former player.

 A midfielder, he played eight seasons (162 games, 3 goals) in the Italian Serie A for A.S.
 Varese 1910, A.S.
 Roma and U.C.
 Sampdoria.

 Roma fans remember him for a memorable goal he scored with a bicycle kick on 27 November 1977 in a game against Vicenza.

 As he stated in a 2004 interview to Il Romanista newspaper, he always regretted leaving Roma for Sampdoria in the summer of 1982 as he missed on winning the Serie A title with Roma in the 1982–83 season after playing for them for 6 years.

+He was for some years a youth coach at Juventus.